 Some pilgrims volunteer regularly at the same albergue: others put their name down on a register and are asked to go where the need is the greatest: many like a particular albergue so much whilst walking that they offer to stay and help out for a while.

-There are many privately owned, small albergues where you can do this.
+There are many privately owned, small albergues where you can do this as well and they will welcome your free labour!

 You pay your own traveling costs to France or Spain.
 You are given a bed but you pay for your own meals (unless it is an albergue where youcook for the pilgrims).